WCRP-CMIP/cmip7-guidance/docs/CMIP7/branded_variables.md

 - **horizontal label**: "hxy" indicates a horizontal field spanning latitude and longitude.
 - **area label**: "u" indicates "unmasked".

-Branding labels are always composed of these four components.
-The full list of their possible values is [given below](#branding-labels).
+Branding labels are always composed of these four components, and their various possible values are [tabulated below](#branding-labels).

 Importantly, "tas_tavg-h2m-hxy-u" is not *fully* equivalent to "Amon.tas".
 This is because the branded variable name does not identify a variable's frequency, or its region.